uraimo/buildSwiftOnARM/README.md

 1. Launch `clone.sh` that will install the required dependencies (_git cmake ninja-build clang-3.7 python uuid-dev libicu-dev icu-devtools libbsd-dev libedit-dev libxml2-dev libsqlite3-dev swig libpython-dev libncurses5-dev pkg-config libblocksruntime-dev libcurl4-openssl-dev autoconf libtool systemtap-sdt-dev_), fix clang links and clone apple/swift with all its dependecies.

-2. Run `checkoutRelease.sh` that will select the current release (3.1) and apply the needed patches.
+2. Run `checkoutRelease.sh` that will select the current release (3.1.1) and apply the needed patches.
+These patches cover the basic Raspi2/3 with Xenial case, [an additional patch](https://github.com/uraimo/buildSwiftOnARM/blob/master/swift.diffs/otherdebians/noqa_E402_workspace_must_be_an_absolute.diff) could be needed on different boards, or on different Ubuntus/Debians.
+If you get the E402 error, apply it manually going in the `swift` directory and run `patch -p1 < ../swift.diffs/otherdebians/noqa_E402_workspace_must_be_an_absolute.diff`.

 3. Once done, start the build with `build.sh`.

-4. Once the build completes a few hours later, you'll have a `swift-3.1.tgz` archive containing the whole Swift compiler distribution.
+4. Once the build completes a few hours later, you'll have a `swift-3.1.1.tgz` archive containing the whole Swift compiler distribution.
 Once decompressed you'll find the Swift binaries under `usr/bin`.

 I recommend to perform all these operations in a permanent background `tmux` or `screen` session (`CTRL+B d` to detach from the session and `tmux a` to reattach to it when you ssh again into the RaspberryPi).